Using Quantum Switches to Mitigate Noise in Grover's Search Algorithm: Related Concepts

 One notable property of this channel is its commutative nature under sequential applications.
 Utilizing two such channels, $\mathcal{D}_{t_1}$ and $\mathcal{D}_{t_2}$ with preservation probabilities $t_1$ and $t_2$, respectively, regardless of the order of application, results in another depolarizing channel with a combined state preservation probability of $t_1t_2$:

 In many cases, this channel model might be overly pessimistic.
-Often, insights into the physical characteristics of the channel can be gleaned through various estimation procedures.
+Often, insights into the physical characteristics of the channel can be gleaned through various estimation methods.
 The deployment of the depolarizing channel as a noise model should be considered mainly when there is a lack of detailed information about the nature of the actual physical channel and can be represented as follows:

-Acting on states $\rho$ on a d-dimensional Hilbert space.
+acting on states $\rho$ on a d-dimensional Hilbert space.
 In some situations, it is convenient to think about quantum channels as defined in the space of all linear operators on a given Hilbert space, not just density matrices.
-In this case, the $\mathrm{Tr}(\rho)$ factor is necessary to ensure that $\mathcal{D}_t$ is linear.
-If the input is known to have a unit trace, then the $\mathrm{Tr}(\rho)$ factor is not necessary.\\
+This will be the case for some calculations in \ref{appendix: switched_kgt1}.
+The $\mathrm{Tr}[\rho]$ factor is necessary to ensure that $\mathcal{D}_t$ is linear.
+If the input is known to have a unit trace, then the $\mathrm{Tr}[\rho]$ factor is not necessary.\\

-The depolarizing channel's significance is evident from its historical role in the study of channel identification \cite{martinez_superadditivity_2023}, its application in enhancing channel capacity through Indefinite Causal Order (ICO) \cite{chiribella_indefinite_2021}, and its use in analytical comparisons of various channel probing methodologies \cite{frey_probing_2011}.
-Consequently, the qudit depolarizing channel becomes pivotal in examining ICO in channel probing.
+The depolarizing channel's significance is evident from its historical role in the study of channel identification \cite{martinez_superadditivity_2023}, its application in enhancing channel capacity through indefinite causal order \cite{chiribella_indefinite_2021}, and its use in analytical comparisons of various channel probing methodologies \cite{frey_probing_2011}.